 - You can activate Walmart Free 2-Day Shipping nationwide

 - You’re responsible for marketing and optimizing your own listings

 Selling as a Drop Ship Vendor on Walmart Marketplace

 Dropshipping is the practice of marketing and selling items online, then having your supplier or manufacturer ship these goods out.
 When you dropship, you as the seller won’t ever handle the items you sell.
 Another party handles the packing, shipping, and fulfillment on your behalf, cutting out a giant step of the process.

-When you sell as a dropship vendor on Walmart, Walmart is using you as their supplier/manufacturer.
+When you sell as a Drop Ship Vendor (DSV) on Walmart, Walmart is using you as their supplier/manufacturer.
 So they don’t have to handle items, and rely on you to fulfill orders as they come in.
-However, since you’ll be fulfilling out of your own warehouse, Walmart can only offer 2-day shipping tags to shoppers close to your warehouse.
+However, since you’ll be fulfilling out of your own warehouse, Walmart can only offer 2-day delivery tags to shoppers close to your warehouse.